virgili0/Virgilio/Topics/python-fundamentals.md

 In order to become proficient with Python (like every programming language or technology), you must become comfortable with the [**official Python documentation**](https://docs.python.org/3.7/).

-Starting walking around inside the documentation as a beginner is a really good practice, even if a lot of things will be unclear.
+Working through the documentation as a beginner is a really good practice, even if a lot of things will be unclear.
 In fact, be able to explore the documentation of something is the key to learn it autonomously.

 [Here](http://blog.techtalentsouth.com/8-tips-to-reading-documentation-a-newbies-guide) you have some tips to read documentations effectively.